PRISBteam/PCC_Processing_Design/README.md

 <h2> License </h2>

-Distributed under the GNU General Public License v3.0.
+Distributed under the MIT License.
 See LICENSE.txt for more information.

 <h2> Contacts </h2>